Italian traditional food organic, rustic, home cooking recipes

 3. Q: Is there a simple way of converting oven temperatures?

-1. A: Here is a print of an oven temperature convertion table that I found in an old cookery book.
+1. A: Here is a print of an oven temperature Conversion table that I found in an old cookery book.
 I refer to it all the time because it is so easy to understand.

 return to top